-Just a short stroll from the town centre, in a unique island location along the Hogsmill River, Kingston University's Stanley Picker Gallery acts as a bridge between the university and its communities.
+Just a short stroll from the town centre, in a unique island location along the Hogsmill River, Kingston University’s Stanley Picker Gallery acts as a bridge between the university and its communities.
 Always experimental and exciting, through working with local artists, designers, students, academics and community members the gallery aims to foster an innovative environment for creatives.
-They also hold exhibitions and events throughout the year, and it's worth checking out their Instagram @stanleypicker to get the inside scoop.
+They also hold exhibitions and events throughout the year, and it’s worth checking out their Instagram @stanleypicker to get the inside scoop.
 The Gallery is closed during the summer months but reopens in September.

 For a spot of local history and a treasure trove of art and photography, Kingston History Centre, and Kingston Museum should be your first port of call.
 The Heritage Service boasts a huge collection of classic oil and watercolour paintings, ancient artefacts and so much more.
 Envision what the Ancient Market Place would have been like centuries ago or explore exhibitions by local artists in the Museum’s art gallery.
 You can also pick up gifts and postcards in their small shop.

 Gillie and Marc’s ‘Chimps Are Family’ Public Art Exhibition